By Ally Mark, AAAF Intern

 Finding our voice

-Hasan Minhaj, the show’s host, emphasized that AAPIs have some real political power: we are the fastest growing minority group in the country, numbering over 22 million now, and helped flip the House in 2018 and turn Virginia blue a couple months ago.
+Hasan Minhaj, the show’s host, emphasized that AAPIs have some real political power: we are the fastest growing minority group in the country, numbering over 22 million now.
+We helped flip the U.S. House in 2018 and we turned Virginia solidly blue in 2019.
 The growing reality is that politicians can no longer ignore the AAPI vote.
-Our community needs active courting through AAPI-specific strategies and relationship-building, which the DNC is recognizing.
+Our community requires active courting and outreach through AAPI-specific strategies and relationship-building, which the DNC is recognizing more and more.

-As I watched and laughed, part of me cried with joy at the recognition of our community’s voting power.
+As I watched and laughed at Patriot Act, part of me cried with joy at the recognition of our community’s voting power.
 The other part remembered with sadness the recent departure of a powerful AAPI voice in the presidential campaign, Senator Kamala Harris.

 Senator Harris’s voice will be missed.
 There are many problematic reasons her campaign failed to live up to her potential, but she offers something no other candidate can authentically recreate.
 Commentators have long touted Kamala as the heir apparent to the old Obama coalition, because of her identity and force of personality.
 She speaks the languages of an African American educated at a historically black university, a woman breaking into a male-dominated industry, and an Asian American daughter of an immigrant parent with a heavy accent.

 The intersectionality of Kamala’s identity reminds us that when marginalized and minority communities work together, we win together.
 The policy ideas and priorities that flowed from her campaign were inevitably marked by her unique perspective.
 The Senator’s campaign was the first to release an AAPI-specific platform.
 (It’s still up on her website for any candidate that wants to adopt her ideas.
 Also, check out her heartwarming collaboration with Mindy Kaling here!)
 Kamala Harris helped put our stories and our power front and center, for the whole country to see.